by Lori Brown, on Dec 22, 2022 2:45:00 PM

 Tennessee Fair Employment Laws & Practices

-Tennessee has four major laws promoting fair employment practices.
+Tennessee has four major laws promoting fair employment practices that employers need to know outside of federal equal opportunity employment law.
 Here’s what you need to know about each.

 The Tennessee Human Rights Act (THRA)